LAWRENCE SHERIFF SCHOOL

 - If the pupil concerned is currently in Year 7 AND is aged under 12 years and wishes to apply for a transfer to Year 7 at LSS, then you should contact the Admissions Service at Warwickshire County Council in order to register your son for the 11+.
 They will be able to explain your position with regard to the 11+ testing and the appeals system.
 The contact details for the Admissions Service are at the end of this document.

-- If the pupil concerned is currently in Year 7 BUT is aged 12 or over then he will be tested by LSS to establish whether he is of comparable ability to students currently in Year 7.
-There will be two tests in Mathematics and English.
+- If the pupil concerned is currently in Year 7 BUT is aged 12 or over then the 11+ test will be used if the test date is prior to 31 December 2021 and you should contact the Admissions Service at Warwickshire County Council to register him for that test.
+If the test date is after 1 January 2022 he will be tested by LSS to establish whether he is of comparable ability to students currently in Year 7.
+The LSS test will be two tests in Mathematics and English.
 You will be notified of the outcome of these tests in writing.
 The contact details for Lawrence Sheriff School are at the end of this document.

 - If the pupil concerned is currently in Years 8, 9, 10 or 11 then he will be tested by LSS to establish whether he is of comparable ability to students currently in the relevant year group.
 There will be two tests in Mathematics and English.
 You will be notified of the outcome of these tests in writing.
 The contact details for Lawrence Sheriff School are at the end of this document.